NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 ```bash
 hugectr.Model()
 ```
 `Model` groups data input, embeddings and dense network into an object with traning features.
-The construction of `Model` requires a `SolverParser` instance and an `OptParamsBase` instance, which can be created by `hugectr.solver_parser_helper` and `hugectr.optimizer.CreateOptimizer` respectively.
-Please note that the value of `use_mixed_precision` should be the same for `SolverParser` and `OptParamsBase`.
-Otherwise, the `Model` object cannot be created correctly.
+The construction of `Model` requires a `Solver` instance , a `DataReaderParams` instance and an `OptParamsPy` instance.

 **Arguments**
-* `solver_parser`: A hugectr.SolverParser object, the solver configuration for the model.
+* `solver`: A hugectr.Solver object, the solver configuration for the model.

+* `reader_params`: A hugectr.DataReaderParams object, the data reader configuration for the model.

-* `opt_params`: A hugectr.OptParamsBase object, the optimizer configuration for the model.
+* `opt_params`: A hugectr.OptParamsPy object, the optimizer configuration for the model.
+***

 **add method**
 ```bash